JonathanCrider/asteroids/README.md

 Asteroids-inspired game built with Pygame, demonstrating OOP principles and basic game mechanics.
 Based on the guided project by [Boot.Dev](https://www.boot.dev/).

-My project manager (age 7) kept giving me sticky notes with update requests so I forced him to create his own GitHub and submit issues there instead.
+My project manager kept giving me sticky notes with update requests so I forced him to create his own GitHub and submit issues there instead.
+Kids can be demanding sometimes :)

 ## Enhancements